Cordell Hull Birthplace State Park, TennesseeHistorical & Cultural Sites

 Getting There & Parking

-Knowing how to get to Cordell Hull Birthplace State Park is straightforward, making your arrival stress-free.
-The park is located at 1300 Cordell Hull Memorial Drive, Byrdstown, TN 38549, in Pickett County, Tennessee.
-It's situated along Tennessee State Route 325, a few miles west of its junction with Tennessee State Route 111 at Byrdstown.
+Understanding how to get to Cordell Hull Birthplace State Park is straightforward, as it's well-signposted and accessible.
+The park is located at 1300 Cordell Hull Memorial Drive, Byrdstown, TN 38549.
+It sits along Tennessee State Route 325 (SR 325), a few miles west of its junction with Tennessee State Route 111 (SR 111) at Byrdstown.

 Top Things to Do

-• Attend Special Programs and Events: Cordell Hull Birthplace State Park frequently hosts educational programs, living history demonstrations, and guided hikes.
-For instance, in 2026, events like the "Spring Hike at Cordell Hull Birthplace" and "Pioneer Camp" for children are scheduled.
-We recommend checking the official Tennessee State Parks website for a current calendar of happenings during your planned visit.
+Cordell Hull Birthplace State Park frequently hosts educational programs and events throughout the year.
+In 2026, events like the "Spring Hike", "Kids Weaving Day", and "Pioneer Camp" are scheduled.
+These programs offer unique ways to engage with the park's history and natural environment.
+We recommend checking the Tennessee State Parks website (tnstateparks.com) for a current calendar of happenings to enhance your visit.

 Best Time to Visit